 Going off-grid is possible.

-Mull had no signal on Virgin networks, and there was no wifi, except when we'd use the family shower inside their house.
-The one weekend we had free was washout, gales and rain stopped any ferries to and from the island from moving.
+Mull had no signal on Virgin network, and there was no wifi, except when we'd use the family shower inside their house.
+The one weekend we had free was a washout, gales and rain stopped any ferries to and from the island from moving.
 I tell you, I read 1.5 of the Fire and Ice series in that little woodburner'd room.
 Two weeks of 4-hour working days and not excessive amounts of exploration later, I did not combust into flames.
-I sent a bunch of postcards, sparingly listened to some podcasts and just hung out with Gab the whole time, pretty easy.
+I sent a bunch of postcards, sparingly listened to some podcasts and just hung out with Sleeping Bag the whole time, pretty easy.
 Time just passes on.
 How about that.

 I still love video games.